Your rights and obligations

 Each letter allows leaseholders a 30-day period to make comments about our proposals.

 The main purpose of the consultation process is to ensure that leaseholders who will be contributing towards the costs of qualifying works and long-term agreements have sufficient involvement with our proposals.
 This includes the ability for leaseholders to nominate contractors where the contract has not been let 'with public notice' (that is, via the Official Journal of the European Union, OJEU) and make observations to which we must have 'regard'.

 The FTT has powers to determine Section 20 matters.
 This includes the power to dispense with the consultation requirements in a particular case 'if satisfied that it is reasonable to dispense with the requirements.'

 Who must be consulted?

-Consultation notices must be sent both to individual residents and to any Recognised Tenant’s Association (RTA).
-An RTA is an association recognised by us or by a Rent Assessment Committee, under section 29 Landlord and Tenant Act 1985.
+Consultation notices must be sent both to individual leaseholders and to any Recognised Tenants' Association (RTA).
+An RTA is an association recognised by us or by a Rent Assessment Committee, under Section 29 of the Landlord and Tenant Act 1985.

 Contracts requiring advertisement within the EU (Public Notice)

 The 2003 service charge regulations refer to contracts ‘for which public notice is required’.
 This is a reference to contracts where the sum involved will be of a level where EU procurement rules apply, and the proposed contract must be advertised by public notice in the Official Journal of the European Union (OJEU).

 Thresholds are updated annually, and current thresholds can be found on the OJEC website.